phoniks2k/pxlya/README.md

 ### If using reverse Proxy

 If USE\_XREALIP is set, we take the IP from the X-Real-Ip header.
-Use this if you have pixelplanet running behind a reverse proxy like nginx (recommended).
+Use this if you have pixelya running behind a reverse proxy like nginx (recommended).
 Use the nginx set\_realip module to give us the client ip on the X-Real-Ip header (and set it up so that just cloudflare are trusted proxy IPs, if you use them, or else players could fake their IP).
 And be sure to also set X-Forwarded-Host, X-Forwarded-Port and set X-Forwarded-Proto, because we use it for CORS and redirecion.

 ### Auto-Start
 To have the canvas with all it's components autostart at systemstart,